DPI-WE/rails-organizing-js-code/content.md

 - **How It Works**: It concatenates all JavaScript files into a single file and compresses them to reduce file size.
 This happens server-side, simplifying deployment.

 <aside>
-Differences from Node.js `require`: Unlike Node.js `require`, which is part of CommonJS module syntax and used for server-side JavaScript, the Asset Pipeline's `//= require` directive is specific to Rails and is used for managing frontend assets.
+Differences from Node.js `require`: Unlike Node.js `require`, which is part of CommonJS module syntax and used for server-side JavaScript, the Asset Pipeline's `//= require` is specific to Rails.
 </aside>

 - **Identifying the [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html)**: JavaScript files are placed in `app/assets/javascripts/`, and `//= require` statements are used in `app/assets/javascripts/application.js` to include them.